Exploring Network Models

 - 2: MA and KS.

 Additionally, Kansas is involved with 2 and 6 in different documents with one person in common from the original adjacency list and GN subgraph 16.
 However, this person was not mentioned in group 6 here.

 Lastly, we tested community detection with a vector-based model called node2vec.
 Although node2vec is a more generic version of word2vec, it can also be used to cluster nodes and detect communities.
 Node2vec achieves this in two phases: sampling, then embedding.

 Embedding is mapping any object into a vector with real numbers.
 In word2vec, it maps a word into an n-dimensional vector.
-It uses the skip-gram model, which is a simple neural network with one hidden layer.
-It is trained, using sentences as input, to find probabilities of every word in the given vocabulary of being the “nearest word” for the selected input word.
+It uses the skip-gram model, which is a simple neural network with one hidden layer and the input is sentences.
+We train the neural network to find probabilities of every word in the given vocabulary of being the “nearest word” for the selected word in the sentence.
 Then, the output layer is removed to reveal the hidden layer, which contains the vectors for each word in the vocab.
 However, the skip-gram model requires sentences as input.
 How do we “sample” sentences from a graph?